jmtritch/jmtritch.github.io/modeling/us_state_education_multi/index.md

 		<dd>-0.141196692354634</dd>
 </dl>

 Lasso selected spending per student and class size as the optimal predictors for the model.
+Interestingly, the model removed all three predictors that we identified as having high correlation instead of keeping one of them.
 Let's see how Ridge Regression optimizes the predictors.

 ## Ridge Regression - L2 Regularization